Trump declares DACA 'dead,' urges Congress to act on border

 By Richard Cowan and Makini Brice

-Congress failed to meet that deadline, but courts have ruled the program can remain in place for now.
+Congress failed to meet that deadline, but courts have ruled the program can stay in place for now.

 "DACA is dead because the Democrats didn't care or act, and now everyone wants to get onto the DACA bandwagon," the Republican president said in a Twitter post.

+A growing backlog of immigration cases reached 687,000 in March, according to a Reuters analysis of court records, and caused asylum seekers to wait years to present their cases.

+Amiena Khan, executive vice president of the immigration judges’ union, said the new rules threatened to interfere with judicial independence.
+“It’s going to create havoc within the courts,” said Khan, who also serves as an immigration judge in New York.
+“The integrity of the entire process is at risk.”

-Senior administration officials told reporters that legislation was being prepared aimed at helping expedite some deportations of immigrants in the country illegally.
+On Monday, senior administration officials told reporters that legislation was being prepared aimed at helping speed deportations of some illegal immigrants.
 They did not provide a timetable for submitting it to Congress and did not say whether provisions to help DACA recipients would be included.

-Democrats blamed Trump for the tenuous status of a program that shielded hundreds of thousands of immigrants, often called "Dreamers," from deportation and gave them work permits.
+Democrats have blamed Trump for the tenuous status of the DACA program that shielded hundreds of thousands of young immigrants, often called "Dreamers," from deportation and gave them work permits.

 Dick Durbin, the No. 2 Senate Democrat, said in a telephone interview: "After the experience of giving this president six different bipartisan options and having him reject them all ...
 I don't believe we have a reliable partner" in negotiations that are now dormant.